ebindavis17/Ansible_nagios/README.md

 # Ansible_nagios

-Ansible Playbook to install Nagios on Ubuntu machine
+Ansible Playbook to install Nagios on Ubuntu and Centos machine

 # How_it_works